 If you don’t have either of those things, hire a bankruptcy attorney before starting the process.
 Otherwise, you may end up in a worse situation than you started in.

-But Can You File Bankruptcy with No Money?
+How Can You File Bankruptcy with No Money?

 In many cases, the court will work with you, but you’ll have to pay eventually.
 There will be costs that are out of your hands, like filing fees and credit counseling.
 The costs of bankruptcy still remain, even if you choose to represent yourself.